FAQ

 Why thankyou for asking – yes I do!

-I am proud to hold a subscription to Green Fleet.
+I not only drive an EV to most of my wedding ceremonies, but am also proud to hold a subscription to Green Fleet.
 Green Fleet is an amazing not for profit that plants forests throughout Australia to sequester carbon.

 With the massive fires affecting so much of Victoria in 2019-2020, I felt that this was a little something I could do to reduce my footprint, contribute to the community and make Australia a little more beautiful.